Binding Freedom Inserts

 3. Tap each hole by hand – the basic tap handle works great for this, but take your time and make sure you run it straight.

-5. Install each insert with epoxy (24-hour cure – not 5-minute) using the special insert installation tool being sure to run the inserts down flush with the ski’s topsheet.
+5. Install each insert with epoxy (24-hour cure – not 5-minute) using the special insert installation tool, being sure to run the inserts down flush with the ski’s topsheet.

-Overall, the project went well.
-I’ve mounted a lot of skis over the years but have never installed inserts before.
-There’s definitely a learning curve, but the tips to dry-fit, clean and deburr the holes will help keep the install smooth.
-A countersink bit is helpful for the deburring too.
 I’ll emphasize, though, that if you’re not a tinkerer or a DIY binding person, you should think twice about doing this yourself.
 It’s not rocket science, but it does require careful, methodical work and experience with tools.
 The project gets a little bigger if you are drilling the skis for the first time and are using paper jigs.
-It can certainly be done, but paper jigs require another degree of measure-twice-cut-once attention to detail.
-In other words, be careful to double check everything and move slowly.
+It can certainly be done, but paper jigs require another degree of measure-twice-cut-once attention for good results.

 ,